[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Loose-leaf vs. Tea Bag: What’s the Real Difference?

-If you cut open an ordinary tea bag, you’ll see it contains small bits or dust-sized particles of material.
-Believe it or not, this stuff started out in the tea plantation as whole leaves and stems.
+If you cut open an ordinary tea bag, you’ll see it contains leaf bits or dust-sized particles.
+Believe it or not, this stuff started in the tea plantation as whole leaves and stems.
 After harvest, it went to the factory, got processed by various machines, and eventually packed into tea bags for the cup (I skipped a few details, but that’s the jist of it).

 In any case, leaf size is the main distinction between loose and bagged, and it matters for at least two reasons.